-To create a bootable USB/DVD you will need a blank writeable DVD or a USB with atleast 4GB of free space available.
-To run the Windows 7 bootable USB/DVD tool the minimum system requirements are:
+To create a bootable USB/DVD, you will need a blank, writable DVD or a USB with at least 4GB of free space available.
+To run the Windows 7 bootable USB/DVD tool, the minimum system requirements are:

-* DVD-R drive or 4GB removable USB flash drive
+* A DVD-R drive or a 4GB removable USB flash drive is needed.

-Download the Windows 7 bootable USB/DVD Download Tool by Clicking Here.
-Click and run the downloaded file Windows7-USB-DVD-tool.exe.
+Download the Windows 7 Bootable USB/DVD Download Tool by clicking here.
+Click and run the downloaded file, Windows7-USB-DVD-tool.exe.
 You will be asked to choose the ISO file for which you need to create the USB/DVD.
-Download the required Windows 7 ISO file (ensure that you have genuine license or have purchased Windows 7).
+Download the required Windows 7 ISO file (ensure that you have a genuine license or have purchased Windows 7).

-At this stage you should be on Step 1 of the Windows 7 bootable USB/DVD Tool along with the required ISO file downloaded.
-Click on the Browse button and select the downloaded ISO file and click Next.
-Select your media-type either the DVD or the USB.
+At this stage, you should be on Step 1 of the Windows 7 Bootable USB/DVD Tool, along with the required ISO file downloaded.
+Click on the Browse button, select the downloaded ISO file, and click Next.
+Then, select your media type, either DVD or USB.

-You will see the bar progress as it writes to the media to create the bootable media.
-Once it has completed the process, you have successfully created the bootable media for Windows 7 which can be used to boot and install Windows 7 on systems.
+You will see the progress bar as it writes to the media to create the bootable media.
+Once the process is completed, you will have successfully created the bootable media for Windows 7, which can be used to boot and install Windows 7 on systems.

-Most devices now allows you to directly boot through USB if this option is not available then you can change the boot order from the bios.
+Most devices now allow you to directly boot through USB; if this option is not available, then you can change the boot order from the BIOS.
 Look for options at start-up before the system brand’s logo is displayed.

-Note: This tool is also used in creating bootable media for Windows 8, 8.1, and 10.
+Note: This tool is also used for creating bootable media for Windows 8, 8.1, and 10.
 The procedure is the same.

 You can also check on how to Create Windows 10 Bootable USB using Rufus